wellenvogel/esp32-nmea2000/Readme.md

 Just create an empty directory on your machine, download the esptool to this directory and also download the binary (xxx-all.bin) from [releases](../../releases).
 Afterwards you need to install the driver for the serial port to connect your ESP32 board.
 For a modern windows the driver at [FTDI](https://ftdichip.com/drivers/d2xx-drivers/) should be working.
 After installing the driver check with your device manager for the com port that is assigned to your connected esp device.

 Open a command prompt and change into the directory you downloaded the esptool.exe and the firmware binary.
 Flash with the command
 ```
 esptool.exe --port COM3 write_flash 0x1000 xxxxx-xxxx-all.bin
 ```
 Replace COM3 with the port shown in the device manager and the xxx with the name of the downloaded binary.

+If you do not want to use the command line there is a tool with an UI that allows you to flash the initial or update firmware.
+Just download the exe for your windows system from the [ESP32N2K-Flasher Git Repository](https://github.com/wellenvogel/esp32n2k-flasher/releases/latest).
+There is no installation needed - just start the downloaded exe.
+Some Anti Virus Software may (accidently) tag this as infected.
+In this case you can still install the UI in two steps:
-If you do not want to use the command line you first need to install python3 from the [download page](https://www.python.org/downloads/windows/) - use the Windows 64 Bit installer.
+ *  you first need to install python3 from the [download page](https://www.python.org/downloads/windows/) - use the Windows 64 Bit installer.
 Install using the default settings.
-Afterwards download [flashtool.pyz](../../raw/master/tools/flashtool.pyz) and run it with a double click.
+*  Afterwards download [flashtool.pyz](../../raw/master/tools/flashtool.pyz) and run it with a double click.

 Update